wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-metrics.md

 > 🚧 Note
 >
-> Please note that the *Event* must already be defined in the VWO Application for this otherwise an unregistered won't get tracked in VWO application.
+> The *Event* must already be defined in the VWO Application for this otherwise an unregistered won't get tracked in VWO application.
+Please refer [this](https://help.vwo.com/hc/en-us/articles/8676443712537-Working-With-Events-in-VWO) KB article to know more on how to create and manage events in VWO application.